simonwardjones/simonwardjones.co.uk/content/posts/linear_regression_in_snowflake.md

 {{</table>}}

-The functions above allow you to quickly calculate regression values in snowflake and understand the relationships between columns - but remember correlation is not causation and all that.
+The functions above allow you to quickly calculate regression values in snowflake and understand the relationships between columns - but remember correlation is not causation s that.

 For more about linear regression see my other linear regression article [here]({{< relref "linear_regression.md" >}})